 Senior Environmental Scientist/Geologist

 Dr. Zhang is a geologist and environmental scientist with a focus on geochemistry and hydrology.
 She has expertise in reactive transport modeling (focusing on water-rock-air interactions), dynamic fluid flow simulation, geo-cellular modeling, and coal combustion byproducts (CCBs) analysis.
-She has applied her expertise to develop transient or steady-state groundwater models to evaluate various contaminants fate and transport at manufacturing sites, coal ash basins, and Superfund sites.
-Prior to joining Gradient, Dr. Zhang conducted doctoral research at Indiana University, where she investigated the long-term impacts of CCB utilizations at mine reclamation sites, using a combination of analytical and numerical simulation methods.
+She has applied her expertise to develop transient or steady-state groundwater models to evaluate the fate and transport of various contaminants, including chlorinated solvents, per- and polyfluoroalkyl substances (PFAS), and metals at manufacturing sites, coal ash basins, and Superfund sites.
+She is also an expert in life cycle assessment (LCA) and has received a certificate in LCA from MIT.
+Prior to joining Gradient, Dr. Zhang conducted doctoral research at Indiana University, where she investigated the long-term impacts of CCB utilizations at mine reclamation sites using a combination of analytical and numerical simulation methods.
 She also worked on joint projects for the US-China Clean Energy Center and Indiana Geological Survey on carbon utilization and storage in saline formations and coal beds, using geo-cellular modeling and reservoir simulation.

 Contaminant Fate and Transport Modeling: Assisted in developing and modifying a complex transient groundwater flow model, including geological log reviews, site history reviews, and data management.
 MODFLOW/MODPATH was used to identify the impacts of flow and contaminant migrations from historical operations and releases.